MisanthropicBit/bibpy/docs/tutorial.rst

         location  = {Location}
     }

-You can uninherit the fields again with :code:`bibpy.uninherit_crossrefs`.
+You can uninherit the fields again with :py:func:`bibpy.uninherit_crossrefs`.
 You can also inherit and uninherit :code:`xdata` fields.
 The difference is that while :code:`crossref` fields follow specific rules about which fields are inherited and what their names become, :code:`xdata` simply pulls in the fields from the ancestor and can optionally be made to overwrite existing fields with the same names.
-If the :code:`postprocess` option is :code:`True` when reading (see [this section](#processing)), :code:`xdata` fields are converted from a comma-separated string to a list of keys.
+If :code:`postprocess=True` when reading (see `Post- and Preprocessing Fields`_), :code:`xdata` fields are converted from a comma-separated string to a list of keys.

 bibpy Tools